Parmelia lambii: Description

 Parmelia lambii forms a small, leaf-like thallus, though the complete size is unknown because the type specimen is fragmented.
 The are narrow—up to about 6 mm long and 2 mm wide—and branch in an uneven, forked pattern.
 Their upper surface is dark brown, flat, and dotted with clusters of low, wart-like isidia that inflate slightly towards the tip.
 Scattered across the lobe surfaces are numerous minute, white, pin-point pseudocyphellae (tiny breaks in the that aid gas exchange).
 The underside is generally coal-black and faintly wrinkled, fading to brown near the margins, and bears simple black rhizines up to 0.7 mm long that anchor the lichen to its substrate.
 Younger lobes may show a paler, brownish underside before ageing to black.
 No apothecia or pycnidia have been observed, so the species is currently known only in its vegetative state.

 Microscopically the thallus lacks a distinct upper cortex; instead, a smooth cortex blends directly into medullary hyphae, and no stratification is evident.
 The associated green alga consists of rounded cells 8–15 μm in diameter.
-Standard chemical spot tests are negative, but thin-layer chromatography shows the presence of atranorin and salazinic acid—secondary metabolites consistent with placement in Parmelia.
+Standard chemical spot tests are negative, but thin-layer chromatography shows the presence of atranorin and salazinic acid, which are secondary metabolites consistent with placement in Parmelia.
 The combination of dark brown, isidiate lobes with punctiform pseudocyphellae, a black lower surface, and the salazinic acid chemistry distinguishes P. lambii from similar East Asian species and from superficially alike members of the genus Punctelia.